 Income from tax-free savings, such as ISAs (Individual Savings Accounts) does not count towards your Personal Savings Allowance, because it is already tax-free.
 These savings accounts therefore enable you to earn additional tax-free interest above your allowance.

 Find out more about tax on savings:

 Tax on Dividends

 If you own shares in a company, you may receive dividend payments.

-The Dividends Allowance means that your first £2,000 earnings from investments will be tax-free.
-(This allowance has decreased from £5000 since the 2017-18 tax year).
+The Dividends Allowance means that your first £1,000 earnings from investments will be tax-free.
 If your dividend income exceeds the annual allowance (apart from tax-free Stocks & Shares ISAs), you need to inform HMRC.
-The amount of tax you pay depends on your income tax band.
+The amount of tax you pay depends on your Income Tax band.